 - Recognize situations in which professional legal advice is necessary and communicate effectively with professional legal counsel

-The Law of Patient Care certificate program can be completed in just 8 weeks.
+The Law of Patient Care certificate course can be completed in just 8 weeks.
 Coursework must be completed in the sequence in which it is offered.
 You should plan to spend about 6-8 hours per week on online coursework, including reading assignments, research and writing projects, and online discussions.